-However, if the initial attempt to resolve a dispute is not successful, the staff person will update the program manager, who will then and advise DOEE staff and DCSEU's senior leadership within two (2) business days.
+However, if the initial attempt to resolve a dispute is not successful, the team member will update the program manager, who will then advise DOEE staff, DCSEU's legal team, and DCSEU's senior leadership within two (2) business days.
 The staff person will follow up with the customer and contractor no less than once a week until the issue reaches resolution or becomes subject to an official proceeding, keeping DOEE staff apprised of any updates or progress.